Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Introduction

 The effective reproductive number is the average number of secondary infected cases per infected case in a population, taking into account variations in time of the percentage of susceptible persons in the population, the infectivity of the disease, and the number of contacts between infectious and susceptible members of the population.
 It is used in many countries as an indicator of the growth of an epidemic and as a basis for control policies.

-The daily effective reproduction numbers $R_{e,t}$ cannot be measured directly, but have to be estimated based on a model for the dynamics of an epidemic and on available data such as daily numbers of confirmed cases, hospitalizations, or deaths.
-Various methods have been developed to estimate $R_{e,t}$, which can be broadly classified into two categories \citep{huisman2022estimation}: Multi-compartment model-based approaches \citep[e.g.,][]{delamater2019complexity, kucharski2020early, zhou2020preliminary}, and methods, which directly estimate the number of secondary infections per case using infection incidence time series \citep[e.g.,][]{wallinga2007generation, cori2013new}.
-We follow \citet{huisman2022estimation} and focus on the latter approach, as it is based on fewer and simpler assumptions, is less susceptible to model misspecifications, and is well-suited for real-time epidemic monitoring \citep{gostic2020practical}.
-Note that the inference procedure of \citet{huisman2022estimation} has been used by the Swiss federal office of public health during the Covid-19 pandemic.
+The daily effective reproduction numbers $R_{e,t}$ cannot be measured directly, but have to be estimated based on a model for the dynamics of an epidemic and on available data such as daily numbers of confirmed cases, hospitalizations or deaths.
+Various methods have been developed to estimate $R_{e,t}$ which can be broadly classified into two categories: Multi-compartment model-based approaches \citep[e.g.,][]{delamater2019complexity,kucharski2020early,zhou2020preliminary}, and methods which directly estimate the number of secondary infections per case using infection incidence time series \citep[e.g.,][]{wallinga2007generation, cori2013new}.
+We focus on the latter type of methods which obtain the effective reproduction numbers using a model for the daily new infections.
+Compared with other methods, ``they are based on fewer and simpler assumptions, less susceptible to model misspecifications, and well-suited for real-time epidemic monitoring'' \citep{gostic2020practical}.